 On April 1, 2013, the Traditional Chinese Medicine Act was proclaimed into law in Ontario.
 Current practitioners of Traditional Chinese Medicine and Acupuncture in Ontario must apply for registration with the College of Traditional Chinese Medicine and Acupuncturists of Ontario (CTCMPAO), and become accountable to CTCMPAO.
 CTCMPAO will oversee and regulate the profession to ensure the public receives safe, high quality Traditional Chinese Medicine and Acupuncture services.

 RMTs practicing acupuncture as a modality within the scope of practice of Massage Therapy are not directly affected by this change.
-To further clarify what the acupuncture competencies are for Massage Therapists, please review the CMTO Acupuncture Practice Competencies and Performance Indicators adopted by Council in February 2013 on the College’s website at:
+To further clarify what the acupuncture competencies are for Massage Therapists, please review the CMTO Acupuncture Practice Competencies and Performance Indicators adopted by Council in February 2013.

-You may also wish to review Additional Technique Standard 2: Perform an Acupuncture Treatment at:
+You may also wish to review Additional Technique Standard 2: Perform an Acupuncture Treatment.

 While acupuncture techniques may be performed within the scope of practice of massage therapy, it is advisable that RMTs providing acupuncture techniques obtain additional professional liability insurance.
 Please contact your insurer for more information.